 Please find below a full outline of the process from registration to qualification.

 Prior to booking onto a training course, you need to register with British Cycling’s MTB Leadership Programme.
-We will then provide you with the training manual, log book, free Ride Membership (valid for one year) and your log in details for the online learning programme ‘NSPCC Child Protection Awareness in Sport and Active Leisure’ which you need to complete as part of your pre-course work.
+We will then provide you with the training manual, log book and free Ride Membership valid for one year.
+If you have completed safeguarding training and assessment, you should send a copy of your certificate to email@example.com.

 The awards are delivered by licenced tutors, please contact individual providers for course and dates and costs.

 Prior to training, you need to provide your tutor with logbook evidence of having undertaken a minimum number of rides in the appropriate terrain within the last 6-12 months.
 Your logbook entries will need to comprise of at least 15 mountain bike rides in a variety of terrain and weather conditions of which a minimum of 11 rides should be of 2-3 hour duration and four rides of at least four hour duration.
 Individual providers will let you know how they want this done at the time of course booking.

 Submit proof of Outdoor First Aid Training

 In order to receive a licence from British Cycling as a Level 2 Mountain Bike Leader, you must have a current two-day Outdoor First Aid Certificate issued by an HSE registered provider.
 The first aid qualification can be obtained after the training course has taken place, but must be completed before assessment.
 The certificate must be submitted to British Cycling not your tutor.